wyager/NetNomics/NetNomics.md

 Right now, bandwidth is sold in huge chunks to small groups of bidders, and only very infrequently.
 This is obviously not an effective mechanism for communicating market information, and it shows; there is almost no competition in the wireless carrier market due to this legal framework, and customer satisfaction with wireless carriers is extremely low.

 If RF regulatory bodies (for example, the FCC) were instead to automatically run frequent regional bandwidth auctions (on the scale of miles, minutes, and megahertz), small enterprises could (using this protocol) efficiently sell bandwidth to local consumers.
 Anyone could efficiently determine the current going rate of data in an area, figure out how much it would cost for them to do better, and make decisions accordingly.

-## FTRs
+For example, an individual could easily determine if it would make them money (and, by fairly direct reasoning, optimize bandwidth allocation) to get easements to run a fiber line or configure a microwave link to a neighboring town.